-Before cross examination at trial, a plaintiff most likely will be deposed.
+Before cross-examination at trial, a plaintiff most likely will be deposed.
 Prepare for a deposition as if it is trial so that the answers at trial will be consistent.
 If it is a video deposition, prepare as if the jurors are there.
-Most likely, the video will be shown during trial.
+Most likely, the video will be shown during the trial.

 Foreign witnesses may set up a barrier because of clothes, hairstyles, mannerisms, gestures.
 Try to Americanize the style, manners, accents.
 Some people tend to speak too much.
 Work on giving shorter answers.
 Use graphics where possible to demonstrate when English is inadequate.
 Use an interpreter who does not misinterpret or confuse the witness.

 Non-verbal movements are significant if they are made in reaction to something.
 The context of the non-verbal response matters.
 There are two primary ways to lie:

 · Falsify or give false information as if it were true